orchetect/MIDIKit/README.md

 ## Documentation

-Refer to the bundled DocC documentation for MIDIKit by selecting the **Build → Build Documentation** menu in Xcode.
+Refer to the bundled DocC documentation for MIDIKit by selecting the **Product → Build Documentation** menu in Xcode.
 This includes a getting started guide, links to examples, and troubleshooting tips.

 ## System Compatibility